 Who decides the outcome of my case?

-- If the offence carries a prison term of two years or more (Category 3 cases), you have the right to choose a jury trial, which will usually be in the District Court.
+- For Category 3 cases (the offence carries a prison term of two years or more): you have the right to choose a jury trial, which will usually be in the District Court.
 Otherwise, the case will be heard by a judge alone in the District Court.

-- With the most serious offences, such as murder, torture or terrorist acts (Category 4), the charges will usually be dealt with by a High Court jury trial.
+- For Category 4 cases (with the most serious offences, such as murder, torture or terrorist acts): the charges will usually be dealt with by a High Court jury trial.